Skip to content

 • Sender’s email address: check the sender’s email address for variations or misspellings compared to legitimate organizations.

-• Generic greetings or salutations: beware of generic greetings like “dear customer” instead of personalized ones like your username or name.
+• Generic greetings or salutations: beware of generic greetings like “dear client” instead of personalized ones like your username or name.

 • Urgency or threats: look out for emails that create urgency or employ threats to prompt immediate action.